bebop/poly/CONTRIBUTING.md

 * All current tests must pass.

 * At least one new test must be written to prove that the merged feature works correctly.

+* At least one new [example test](https://blog.golang.org/examples) must be written to demonstrate the merged feature in our docs.

 * Build tests must pass for all currently supported systems and package managers.
 Linux, Mac OSX, Windows, etc.